 E-cigarettes are battery-powered vaporizers that simulate tobacco smoking by producing an aerosol that resembles smoke.
 They generally use a heating element known as an atomizer that vaporizes e-liquid, a liquid solution that usually contains a mixture of propylene glycol, vegetable glycerin, nicotine and flavorings; however, some e-liquids do not contain nicotine.

-No. The cigarette tax is imposed only on cigarettes made of tobacco or tobacco mixed with another ingredient.
+No. The cigarette tax is only due on cigarettes made of tobacco or tobacco mixed with another ingredient.
 Currently, E-cigarettes do not fall within this definition because they do not contain tobacco.

 Yes, E-cigarettes are subject to sales and use tax.

-No. E-cigarettes containing nicotine are not subject to the tobacco tax because nicotine does not meet the definition of tobacco in the Tax Code, even though nicotine is a component of tobacco.
+No. E-cigarettes containing nicotine are not subject to the tobacco tax.
+Even though nicotine is a component of tobacco, it does not meet the definition of tobacco.

 Yes.
-Cigarette distributors pay cigarette tax when that distributor receives cigarettes for the purpose of making a first sale in Texas.
-The consumer pays sales tax on the cigarettes at the time of purchase from the retailer.
+Cigarette distributors pay cigarette tax when they receive cigarettes for the purpose of making a first sale in Texas.
+Customers pay sales tax when they buy cigarettes from the retailer.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.